 2. Search for LLC Names

-To perform an LLC name search in your state, visit your Secretary of State’s website (or other applicable department).
-Under the department’s “Business Services” section, look for an option to search active and inactive names.
+To perform an LLC name search in your state, visit your Secretary of State’s website (or other applicable department) and follow these steps:

-Type in your desired LLC name and hit search.
-Try different variations like abbreviations, LLC vs. Ltd, or slight name changes.
+- Try different variations like abbreviations, LLC vs. Ltd., or slight name changes.
 For example, search for “Blue Sky LLC,” “BlueSky LLC,” “Blue Skies LLC,” etc.

-Review all results with your search criteria carefully – is your name already taken?
+- Review all results with your search criteria carefully.
+Is your name already taken?
 Are there similar names that could cause confusion?
 Print or save your search results for reference.

 3. Check Available Domain Names